-(1 Samuel 1:10) And she was in bitterness of soul, and prayed unto the LORD, and wept sore.
+(1 Samuel 1:10) She, greatly distressed, prayed to the LORD and wept bitterly.

 Elkanah loved Hannah, but Peninnah so mistreated Hannah that she wept bitterly and would not eat until after she went up to the house of the LORD and prayed.
 We learn something about Peninnah's moral and spiritual character from the fact that she would torment Hannah on their way to worship the LORD.
 There are some, even some family members, who will try to ruin the worship experience of others.
 Sarah had experienced similar mistreatment from Hagar after Hagar bore children for Abraham; then, the LORD answered Abraham's and Sarah's prayers and she bore Isaac in their old age.
 Perhaps Hannah's recollection of Sarah motivated Hannah to pray to the LORD and ask for a child.
 The Bible gives us many examples to encourage us to pray and not give up.
 Though polygamy was practiced in the Old Testament, that was not the LORD's intention from the beginning.
 During Jesus' discussion on divorce in Mark 10:4-9, Jesus restated the LORD's intention in Genesis 2:24-"Therefore a man leaves his father and his mother and clings to his wife, and they become one flesh."
 The Bible does not record a happy polygamous marriage and forbids adultery.